 We use short sentences, subheadings and colour.

-We have a license to use Photosymbols 4, the cutting-edge photo collection to support information for people with learning disabilities.
+We are licensed to use Photosymbols, the cutting-edge photo collection to support information for people with learning disabilities.

 We can add custom photos of service users, staff, buildings and your local landmarks.